 To correctly capture such a complicated structure in the data, we need to have a model that includes these multiple frequencies.
 In this chapter, we discuss how this can be done in the ADAM framework for both ETS and ARIMA.
 In addition, when we move to modelling high granularity data, there appear several fundamental issues related to how the calendar works and how human beings make their lives more complicated by introducing daylight saving-related time changes over the year.
 Finally, we will discuss a simpler modelling approach, relying on the explanatory variables (mentioned in Chapter 10).

-Among the papers related to the topic, we should start with James W Taylor (2003), who proposed an Exponential Smoothing model with double seasonality and applied it to energy data.
+Among the papers related to the topic, we should start with Taylor (2003a), who proposed an Exponential Smoothing model with double seasonality and applied it to energy data.
 Since then, the topic was developed by Gould et al. (2008), Taylor (2008), Taylor (2010), De Livera (2010), and De Livera et al. (2011).
 In this chapter, we will discuss some of the proposed models, how they relate to the ADAM framework and can be implemented.